hugoheml/services-backup/README.md

 To set up a local development environment, you can use the development docker-compose file which includes local FTP and MySQL servers for testing.
 The entire development environment can be deployed directly from the docker-compose:

 1. Create a `.env` file based on [`.env.example`](.env.example) and fill in your configuration.
 For the local development environment, the default values should work.
-2. Start the entire development environment (including local FTP and MySQL servers):
+2. Start the entire development environment (including local FTP, MySQL, and PostgreSQL servers):
     ```bash
     docker-compose -f docker-compose-dev.yaml up -d --build
     ```